EPCCed/archer-gpu-course/section-5.02/README.md

 more than one node with GPUs, it is natural to ask how to think about programming with MPI.

-First, this may require a design decission about how to go about the problem.
+First, this may require a design decision about how to go about the problem.

 ## Setting the device based on rank